What are the Steps in the Bankruptcy Process?

 The trustee will help you review your financial situation and give you the pros and cons of each debt relief option available to you.

 Depending on your amount of debt and/or income, certain bankruptcy alternatives might not be viable for you.

 Your trustee will help you make an informed decision on whether bankruptcy is the best choice for you or if there is a better option based on your personal finances.

-Step 3: What are the Steps in the Bankruptcy Process?
-Fill out an application:
+Step 3 in the Bankruptcy Process; Fill out an application: